R3marks/Jaden-Training/README.md

         credentials: "include"
     })
 ```
 To prevent errors showing on the server, you can also comment out certain lines in `jaden-backend/server.js` that reference the `public` build folder.
+However, this is optional and won't break the server.
 Start the React app
 ```bash
 {FOLDER}\Jaden-Website\jaden-website> npm start